BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

   components, the arrangement of those components, and the ways in which those components communicate with each other.

-Uncle Bob talks about the importance of delaying decisions about details.
+Uncle Bob talks about the importance of deferring decisions about details.
-Should we use a or a plain text file?
-Shall we use rely on TCP or UDP?
+Should we use a database or a plain text file?
+Shall we rely on TCP or UDP?
-Do we use React, Vue or Angular?
+Do we use React, Vue, or Angular?
-The longer our options are open, the more information we are able to gather and more experiments to conduct to make a proper decision.
+He argues that the longer we keep our options open, the more information we can gather and the more experiments we can conduct to make an informed decision.

-The architecture that allows us to delay these decisions draws solid boundaries between its components.
+The architecture that allows us to delay these decisions establishes clear boundaries between its components.

 ..